infsci-2140-gradlife/gradlife-chrome-extension/README.md

-# Grad Gatherer: a platform for discovering and submitting events for grad studets at Pitt
+# Gradlife: a platform for discovering and submitting events for grad studets at Pitt

 ## Ackowledgments